Voluntary Disclosure: Unfiled Returns

 1. General

-1. If there is no discovery by the Department of Revenue of any misrepresentation of facts by the person, only late filing fees, underpayment interest, and regular interest will be applied on late filed returns which have been voluntarily filed.
+1. If there is no discovery by the Department of Revenue of any misrepresentation of facts by the person, only late filing fees, underpayment interest, and regular interest are applied on late filed returns which have been voluntarily filed.

 2. If there is discovery of an unintentional misrepresentation as in II.C.2.a. above; the late filed returns may be subject to the negligence penalty, if there is evidence to support the negligence penalty.